Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/search_claude_zai.md

 ## Limitations

-- Search result content blocks are available on Claude API and Google Cloud's Vertex AI
+- Search result content blocks are available on MiniMax-M2 API and Google Cloud's Vertex AI
 - Only text content is supported within search results (no images or other media)
 - The `content` array must contain at least one text block